VoicesofDemocracy/VoicesofDemocracy/_posts/2020-06-04-Blueprint.md

 ---
-title: The spirit of the May 4th movement
+title: A Blueprint for Hong Kong on Strike
 layout: post
-date: 2020-05-04
+date: 2020-06-04
 description:
-image: May4th1919/students at tiananmen.jpg
+image:
-categories: ["Chinese Revolutions"]
+categories: ["Theory"]
 ---

 ## A Blueprint for Hong Kong on Strike